jamiejennings/rosie-pattern-language/doc/rpl.md

 <!--  LICENSE: MIT License (https://opensource.org/licenses/mit-license.html)  -->
 <!--  AUTHOR: Jamie A. Jennings                                                -->

-# Rosie Pattern Language v0.91
+# Rosie Pattern Language v0.99

+## This is the pattern language reference

+The [Command Line Interface documentation](doc/cli.md) and information about the [Interactive read-eval-print loop (repl)](doc/repl.md) are other places to look for information about how to use Rosie.

 ## How to install new patterns